 FIL Life has reported in previous years that during its review of the changes introduced by pension freedoms in 2015, some discrepancies were detected in administration records on how member lump sum protection, known as Protected Tax-Free Cash, was being calculated.
-FPM, who hold and maintain those records, set up a programme of work to identify the impact on members, contact those affected and where necessary, pay remediation.
+FPM, which holds and maintains those records, set up a programme of work to identify the impact on members, contact those affected and where necessary, pay remediation.

-Oversight of the programme is provided by FIL Life with completion still due to be achieved in the timeline communicated to the PRA and FCA.
+Oversight of the programme is provided by FIL Life with completion due in 2020.
 Under the terms of the IASA, FPM indemnifies the Company for any losses arising from the services it provides and will meet the costs of this exercise and any remediation.
 These costs are expected to be recovered under FPM's own insurance arrangements.